-This article about the Tonto National Forest was brought to you by Gregory, the makers of water reservoir backpacks that make it comfortable to carry the hydration you need wherever you go, from music festivals in downtown Phoenix to the top of Mazatzal Peak.
+This article about the Tonto National Forest was brought to you by Gregory, the makers of water reservoir backpacks that make it comfortable to carry the hydration you need wherever you go.

 From a distance, it looks as if the land is in motion, a timelapse of Arizona’s complex geologic history.
 But the beauty of that transitional swath of desert, conserved as the Tonto National Forest, is best seen up close.

 In the early 19th century, when writers including Zane Grey and Louis L’Amour experienced the captivating landscape nestled between the Superstition Mountains and the San Francisco Peaks for themselves, they were so captivated that they immortalized it in the then-emerging Western genre.

 As the Phoenix metro area grew up in the adjacent Sun Valley in the mid 20th century, Tonto National Forest became by default one of the largest urban forests in the country, with 5.8 million visitors each year.
 If you are planning to be one of them, we’ve got the scoop on the history of Tonto National Forest, what to know before you visit, where to camp, and what to pack for your trio.